programmingfundamental/courses/docs/obektno-orientirano-programirane-1-chast copy/laboratorno-uprazhnenie-3/README.md

 ### Difference between *abstract* and *concrete* class

-In the ecample above, Animal is abstract class, but Cat, Dog & Lion are concrete classes.
+In the example above, Animal is abstract class, but Cat, Dog & Lion are concrete classes.

 Differences: